cabrerahector/wordpress-popular-posts/readme.txt

 If it fits the nature of my plugin and it sounds like something other users would like to have, there's a pretty good chance that I will implement it (specially if you actually provide some sample code with useful comments).

 = ETA for your next release? =
 Updates will come depending on my work projects (I'm a full-time web developer) and the amount of time I have on my hands.
-So please, don't ask for ETAs.
+Quick releases will happen only when/if major bugs are spotted.

 = I want to translate your plugin into my language / help you update a translation.
 What do I need to do? = There's a PO file included with Wordpress Popular Posts.
 If your language is not already supported by my plugin, you can use a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) to translate all texts into your language.
 If you want to, you can send me your resulting PO and MO files to *hcabrerab at gmail dot com* so I can include them on the next release of my plugin.

-= I posted a question on the Support Forum and got no answer from the developer.
-Why is that? = Chances are that your question has been already answered either in the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) or here in the FAQ section, so I will simply ignore your thread.
-It could also happen that maybe I just haven't read your post so please be patient (in the meanwhile, search the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) for an answer).
+= I posted a question at the Support Forum and got no answer from the developer.
+Why is that? = Chances are that your question has been already answered either at the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts), the [Installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/), or here in the FAQ section.
+So, since you chose not to read these sections I will simply ignore your posts as well.
+It could also happen that I'm just busy at the moment and haven't been able to read your post yet, so please be patient (in the meanwhile, search the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) for an answer).

 = Is there any other way to contact you? =
 For the time being, the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) is the only way to contact me.
-Do not, please, do not use my email to get in touch with me *unless I authorize you to do so*.
+Please do not use my email to get in touch with me *unless I authorize you to do so*.

 == Screenshots ==